trueos/sysadm/docs/api_reference/classes/iocage.rst

 Jail Settings
 =============

 The "getjailsettings" action lists settings that apply to the specified jail.
 This action supports 4 modes:

-* specify a property and a jail
+* Specify a property and a jail.

-* specify a property and *-r* for all downloaded releases
+* Specify a property and *-r* for all downloaded releases.

-* specify *all* properties for the specified jail
+* Specify *all* properties for the specified jail.

-* specify the jail
+* Specify the jail.

 Here is an example of specifying the property and the jail: